jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

 ### 320 Reasonable belief by food safety officer
 If this Act requires a food safety officer to reasonably believe something before exercising a power, it is sufficient if a more highly ranked food safety officer or the chief executive reasonably believes it and directs the food safety officer to exercise the power.

-### 321 Matters may be completed by different food safety officer
+### 321 Matters may be continued by different food safety officer
-(1) An action initiated or taken under this Act by a food safety officer may be completed by another food safety officer.
+(1) An action initiated or taken under this Act by a food safety officer may be continued by another food safety officer.
 (2) Without limiting subsection (1), if an officer has given any notice, authorisation, or consent under this Act (whether or not subject to conditions), any food safety officer may—
   (a) take further steps on or in relation to that notice, authorisation, or consent; or (b) revoke or withdraw it; or